coopie/mesite/posts/reading-faces.md

 ## What We Did ##

-The final product was a website where you could upload a video (with a person talking in it) and have it streamed back to you in real time with the heart beat of the person in the video.
+The final product was a website where you could upload a video with a person talking in it and have it streamed back to you in real time with the heart beat of the person in the video.
 We used both the audio and video methods of estimating heart rate to get as good an estimate as possible.
-Unfortunately we have not hosted it at the moment, as it would require some powerful commodity hardware to run the server.
+Unfortunately we have not hosted it at the moment, as it would require some powerful hardware to run the server.

 Here is a screenshot of our video streaming service.
 In retrospect I think superimposing a big red square over the person's face looks a bit tacky.